Posted on: January 18, 2024

 It is currently forbidden to operate prostitution-hotels in the city of Amsterdam.
 In prostitution hotels rooms are made available to prostitutes who recruit their clients elsewhere.
 These types of hotels are forbidden because they go hand in hand with street prostitution.

 However, escorts in Amsterdam often go with their clients to hotels.
 Most of the time, clients stay in a normal hotel in the city and invite the escort to their room.
 That is legal though!

 Providers of tours in the Red Light District have to comply with rules that were in implemented in April 2018.
 If a guide gives a tour to five people or more, he/she needs a government exemption.
 With larger tour groups there is currently a set limit of 15 participants.
 If the tour group is bigger than this, local authorities can end the tour, and the guide will be fined.

-It is forbidden for sex workers (or their promoters) to advertise sex services on the streets.
+It is forbidden for sex workers (or anyone else) to advertise sex services on the streets.
 The fine for this is € 115,-.
 In general, prostitutes do not want to work on the street at all because it is less safe, less comfortable and it makes less money.
 In the 1950’s & 1960’s, some prostitutes worked on the streets in Amsterdam’s Red Light District.
 Also because there were less window brothels.
-Those days are over now because Amsterdam has nowadays over 350 window brothels.
+Those days are over now because Amsterdam has over 350 window brothels.

 A hidden alley in the Red Light District.

 Yes, tours are still allowed in Amsterdam’s Red Light District!
 However, there are some new local laws for this.
 For example: from April 1st, 2020, the maximum allowed number of people in the tours will be 15 instead of 20.
 Here you can read all other new rules for tours in the Red Light District.BOOK A TOUR >